box-project/box/doc/code-isolation.md

 ## Why/Explanation

 When bundling the code in a PHAR, it is equivalent to compacting all the code in a single file.
 However unlike in a compiled language, the code does not change.
-This, when the PHAR _loads_ external code, can lead to dependency conflicts.
+Thus, when the PHAR _loads_ external code, can lead to dependency conflicts.

 To illustrate that issue with an example: we are building a console application `myapp.phar` which relies on the library